KevinXuxuxu/blog/posts/building_private_cloud_local_dns.md

 I have mentioned a strange problem in [a previous post](/blog/post/building_private_cloud_hosting_web_service/#up_next) that I'm not able to access services hosted in my cluster from within my home subnet, but it works from outside.
 This issue bothered me quite a while, once I was even considering that the whole Traefik stack is broken with this k3s distribution.
 (Which is reasonable because honestly who would turn off phone wifi to check home cluster network issue?)

-The solution I have is to utilize the [CoreDNS](https://coredns.io/) service that comes with k3s as a local self-hosted DNS server, and resolve my inter-cluster services directly to my cluster IP, so that it doesn't have to go the long way, avoiding whatever problem that way had.
+The solution I have is to utilize the [CoreDNS](https://coredns.io/) service that comes with k3s as a local DNS server, and resolve my inter-cluster services directly to my cluster IP, so that it doesn't have to go the long way, avoiding whatever problem is with that way.
 Plus, having a local DNS is very convenient when you have some internal service, but want cool domain name and TLS enabled for them.

 So let's get right into it.